tank-bohr/blog.bohr.su/_posts/2020-06-27-How-to-implement-http-proxy-in-Erlang.md

 Accept is a blocking operation.
 It will wait for a client as long as needed.

 Once we have a client socket, we can begin an exchange of bytes via tcp with the client.
-For this we will need some data structure to accamulate data related to request.
-The most natural for erlang is to use record for this purpose
+For this, we will need some data structure to accumulate data related to the request.
+The most natural for erlang is to use the record for this purpose

 {% highlight erlang %}
 -record(request, {